Watermarking Graph Neural Networks via Explanations for Ownership Protection: Experiments

-The graph is split into three sets: 60\% nodes for training, 20\% for testing, and the remaining 20\% for further training tasks, such as fine-tuning or other robustness evaluations.
-As mentioned in Section~\ref{embed}, training nodes are further split into two disjoint sets: one for training the GNN classifier, and one consisting of the watermarked subgraphs.
-(Their relative sizes are determined by the size and number of watermarked subgraphs, which are hyperparameters mentioned below.)
-The test set is used to evaluate classification performance after training.
+{\bf Datasets and Training/Testing Sets:} We evaluate our watermarking method on four node classification datasets: Amazon Photo \citep{DBLP:journals/corr/McAuleyTSH15}, CoAuthor CS \citep{shchur2019pitfallsgraphneuralnetwork}, PubMed \citep{yang2016revisitingsemisupervisedlearninggraph}, and Reddit2 \citep{zeng2019graphsaint} (See Appendix~\ref{app:setup} for details). \emph{Our framework can also extend to other graph tasks; see Appendix~\ref{sec:future}.} The graph is split into three sets: 60\% for training, 20\% for testing, and 20\% for further training tasks (e.g., fine-tuning or other robustness evaluations).
+Training nodes divide into two disjoint sets: one for GNN classifier training, and one consisting of the watermarked subgraphs. (sizes as hyperparameters mentioned below.)
+The test set is for post-training classification evaluation.
 The remaining set enables additional training of the pre-trained GNN on unseen data to assess watermark robustness.

-{\bf GNN Models and Hyperparameters:} We apply our watermarking method to three GNN models: GCN~\cite{kipf2017semisupervisedclassificationgraphconvolutional}, SGC~\citep{pmlr-v97-wu19e}, and GraphSAGE~\citep{hamilton2018inductiverepresentationlearninglarge}.
-Our main results use the GraphSAGE architecture by default.
-Unless otherwise specified, we use $T=4$ watermarked subgraphs, each with the size $s=0.5\%$ of the training nodes.

-Key hyperparameters in our watermarking method, including the significance levels ($\atgt$ and $\alpha_v$), balanced hyperparameter ($r$), and watermark loss contribution bound ($\epsilon$), were tuned to balance classification and watermark losses.
+{\bf GNN Models and Hyperparameters:} We apply our watermarking method to four GNN models: GCN~\cite{kipf2017semisupervisedclassificationgraphconvolutional}, SGC~\citep{pmlr-v97-wu19e}, SAGE~\citep{hamilton2018inductiverepresentationlearninglarge}, and Graph Transformer~\citep{shi2020masked}.
+Our main results use SAGE architecture, and $T=4$ watermarked subgraphs, each with the size $s=0.5\%$ of the training nodes.\footnote{Reddit2 is by far the largest, with 232,965 nodes and 23,213,838 edges.
+For this reason, only Graph Transformer achieved convergence on Reddit2 in our experiments.
+Given Reddit's scale, we also default to the smaller $s=0.03\%$ (46 nodes) for watermarked subgraph size.} Key hyperparameters in our watermarking method, including the significance levels ($\atgt$ and $\alpha_v$), balanced hyperparameter ($r$), and watermark loss contribution bound ($\epsilon$), were tuned to balance classification and watermark losses.
 A list of all hyperparameter values are in the Appendix. \emph{Note that our watermark design in Equation (\ref{m_star}) allows us to learn the watermark length $M$.}